Connecting to IIS 7.0 configuration remotely with Microsoft.Web.Administration

 4) Reboot

 I've seen cases where a reboot is required to pick up the DCOM changes.
-Possibly because RpcSs caches the DCOM activation settings and therefore requires a reboot (its not possible to restart RpcSs).
+Possibly because RpcSs caches the DCOM activation settings and therefor

 If you are unable to connect remotely after going through the steps above, be sure to reboot and try again.